Zaradin/react-movie-labs/README.md

 -   Movie Cast list added into the movieDetails component (these are clickable, goes to each actors details page)
 -   Moive List in which an actor is featured in (actorDetailsPage)
+-   Sorting functionality in the Trending People page (Most to Least, Least to Most, Name A-Z, Name Z-A)
+-   Pagination to the Now Playing page

 ## Setup requirements.